hargata/lubelog_docs/installation/troubleshooting.md

 >|
 >| You have reached the maximum limit of file watchers across all your Docker Containers.
 In LubeLogger, file watchers are crucial for detecting changes to configuration files.
 To fix this, you will need to increase the inotify limit above 128.

+>| ### All changes to server settings are only reflected when restarted
+>|
+>| You have reached the maximum limit of file watchers across all your Docker Containers.
+In LubeLogger, file watchers are crucial for detecting changes to configuration files.
+To fix this, you will need to increase the inotify limit above 128.

 ## API Issues

 >| ### Input Object Invalid
 >|
->| This error is either caused by a missing field in the input object or if the API client is passing the payload in as json.
-If all fields are already provided, check and make sure that the payload is passed in as either form-data or x-www-urlencoded
+>| This error is either caused by a missing field in the input object or if you have an additional trailing or leading space in the property names.

 >| ### Can't Access LubeLogger Instance from Other Devices
 >|
->| This problem is specific to the Windows Standalone Executable, the problem stems from the fact that Kestrel is configured by default to listen on and only on localhost.
+>| This problem is specific to the Windows Standalone Executable, the problem stems from the fact that Kestrel is configured by default to listen on and only on `localhost`.
 In order to get around this, you will need to retrieve the IPv4 address of your local machine, and add configure the HTTP Endpoint via the Server Settings Configurator.
 Additionally, see [[Setting up HTTPS|Advanced/HTTPS]] for HTTPS/SSL Cert Configuration

 ### NGINX / Cloudflare
 LubeLogger is a web app that runs on Kestrel, it literally doesn't matter if it's deployed behind a reverse proxy or Cloudflare tunnel.
 As long as the app can receive traffic on the port it's configured on, it will run.